Shmeppy tries to figure out how many columns and rows there are in a Background Image when you upload it.

-If it succeeds, the image will appear correctly sized in Shmeppy and you’ll just have to nudge it into place (by shift+dragging it).
-If it fails you’ll have to size it yourself (either using the popup that appears when you double-click the images or by shift+dragging the edges/corners).
+If it succeeds, the image will appear correctly sized in Shmeppy.
+If it fails you’ll have to size it yourself (either using the popup that appears when you double-click the image or by Shift+Dragging the edges/corners).

 - Look for dimensions in the filename.

 - Detect the dimensions via a computer vision algorithm.

 - Fallback to using a fixed pixel density.